robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-4-Multiple-representations-for-abstract-data.md

 In data-directed programming, using tagged data and generic operations ( in a 2D operation-and-type table) are used to encapsulate logic and integrate separately developed data-type modules.

-In the below example, the data-directed make_from_real_imag, dispatches "make_from_real_imag" and "rectangular" to get the make_from_real_imag function.
+In the below example, the data-directed make_from_real_imag, dispatches "make_from_real_imag" and "rectangular" to get the make_from_real_imag function from the operation-type table (make_from_real_imag is rectangular only, but a function for getting the real part of a number in rectangular or polar form could be obtained by passing the appropriate data tag.
 `data-directed-make-from-real-imag.js`
 ```
 function make_from_real_imag(x, y) {